berndporr/fir1/README.md

 np.savetxt("h.dat",b)
 ```
 this text file can then be imported into the filter at
-runtim or you convert it to a C floating point array and
+runtime or you turn the textfile into a C++ floating point array and
 point the filter to it.

 For fixed point you need to scale up the coefficients,